nlpsandbox/date-annotator-example/README.md

 This repository provides a Python-Flask implementation of the [NLP Sandbox Date Annotator].
 The Date Annotator is one of the first NLP Tools that can be benchmarked on [nlpsandbox.io].
-A Date Annotator takes as input one clinical note, as well as information about the patient, and outputs a list of predicted date annotations found in the clinical note.
+A Date Annotator takes as input one clinical note and outputs a list of predicted date annotations found in the clinical note.

 ### Specification

-- Date Annotator API version: 0.3.1
+- Date Annotator API version: 1.0.0
-- Tool version: 0.3.2
+- Tool version: 1.0.0
 - Docker image: [nlpsandbox/date-annotator-example]

 ## Model